The Highgate Vampire Society

 After all, the case of the so-called Highgate phenomenon is not really a private issue or one that can be affected by personal views or interpretations.
 It is a matter of public record and should thus be open to continued input and debate, and not one that should not be allowed to become clouded or influenced by any who have no knowledge of events (which they certainly do not ‘own’) as these actually occurred or happened.
 There are many such persons around (including sensationalistic authors and members of the Press) but their stories should really be shared in total, and not be allowed to become ‘dictatorial’ in the sense that these necessarily represent the public view of things.

-Hence the continuation of The Highgate Vampire Society in its electronic form – as a FACEBOOK GROUP (now one of many) which debates those eerie events of so many years ago.
+Hence the continuation of The Highgate Vampire Society in its electronic form – as an official FACEBOOK GROUP which debates those eerie events of so many years ago.